burst-apps-team/burst-wiki/whitepaper-burst.md

 Based on this paper, a Proof-of-Space cryptocurrency “SpaceMint” was proposed[3] in a paper by Sunoo Park, Kwon, Fuchsbauer, Pietrzak et al.

 Both of these papers (“Proof of Space” and “SpaceMint”) are only mentioned as a loose reference and because the SpaceMint paper refers to BURST.
-Their authors consider their concepts quite different from and unrelated to Burst.
-[4]

 ### References